 Although the days of Toby Halicki's 40-minute chase scenes seem to be long and lamentably gone, his production company has licensed the latest incarnation of Eleanor for reproduction.

-Power goes to the rear wheels through either a Tremec TKO manual or automatic transmission, and gets distributed evenly between the rear wheels via Posi-Traction.
+Power goes to the rear wheels through either a Tremec TKO manual or an automatic transmission, and it then gets distributed evenly between the rear wheels via Posi-Traction.

 Under hood and interior treatment give the car every little tweak necessary to bring it in line with the movie car, it seems.